LyleClassen/bombcrypto-bot/README.md

 A bot to automate the bombcrypto game.

-This bot supports multiple accounts open on the same screen, and use of multiple worspaces.
+This bot supports multiple accounts open on the same screen, and using multiple worspaces.

 ![Screenshot](https://raw.githubusercontent.com/gabrielguarisa/bombcrypto-bot/master/resources/screenshot.png)